brendan-bondurant/beat_box/README.md

 1. Create a method that returns that data as a string.
 Don't make this over complicated.

 1. The append method is going to need to be updated so the data is put into a new node if the list is not currently emptied.
 It is a good idea to make a separate method that will check if the head is nil to make everything a little cleaner.
 If the head is empty, the data goes there.
 If it isn't, then a new node is created and added onto the tail.
-Consider making a method to identify whether or not it is the last node.
+Consider making a method in the Node class to identify whether or not it is the last node and isn't pointed anywhere.
+Tail is probably easier to keep track of than end.

 1. Test to make sure that the count method works if more than one piece of data is appended.

+1. The next step will be making sure that multiple nodes can be created and counted.
+In the test, append multiple different strings for sound.
+Making a method in the LinkedList class to answer if the node is the last one will be helpful later.

+1. It will be important to run a pry to ensure that the list now contains multiple nodes.

+1. Using the count method, test that there are multiple nodes.
+Run pry and confirm that the data is being added in the correct order and everything is working the way it is supposed to.

+1. Now a method to find something needs to be created.
+It should be designed so that it is told where to look, and how many of the elements(sounds) should be returned.

+1. After the find method is created, a method to figure out whether or not something is part of the list should be created.
+This will return true or false.

+1. The last method to alter the list will be designed to pull the last element(sound) from the list and return just that.
+It will need to search through the list for the last element, and send that back.